informidas/vba-toolbox/README.md

 > Dim variable_name as variable_type
 >

-Here are some examples of variable declarations:
+Here are some examples of variable declarations: <br>

 > Dim first_name as string
 > Dim age as integer